Elvie's wearable breast pump feels like breaking out of jail

 In the first five months of this year, Elvie became my go-to pump to take on trips I pumped at the Sundance Film Festival as I interviewed creators about virtual reality.
 I also pumped while I listened to speakers' presentations at conferences when I had little control over my agenda.

 But the most dramatic difference was at the gigantic Consumer Electronics Show in Las Vegas.
-My memories of using a traditional pump at CES after my first child still make me wince.
-I will never forget the unceasing sound of flushing in the high-traffic public bathroom at the Venetian hotel, where I had to sit on the floor for 15 minutes in the one toilet stall within reach of an outlet.
-I also cannot forget the dingy bathroom in the godforsaken bowels of the Paris Hotel, the only place I could find to pump in between a speaker session and an interview.
+My memories of using a traditional pump at CES in 2016 after my first child still make me wince.
+I'll never forget the unceasing sound of flushing in the high-traffic public bathroom at the Venetian hotel, where I had to sit on the floor for 15 minutes in the one toilet stall within reach of an outlet.
+I also can't forget the dingy bathroom in the godforsaken bowels of the Paris Hotel, the only place I could find to pump in between a speaker session and an interview.

 This year, however, pumping at CES with an Elvie pump felt like a total reversal.
 I wasn't trapped in gross bathrooms or forced to choose between skipping a pumping session or missing an interview.
 I still had to find places that were as close to sanitary as I could get in order to rinse my pump parts, and I still had to tote around a bag of gear -- the pumps, storage supplies and a cooler bag.
 But the amount of baggage was smaller and lighter.